• Skip to primary navigation

 Can I bake these fritters instead of frying them?

-Maybe, but I haven't tried that.
-You could try adding mounds of the kale mixture to a rimmed parchment-lined baking sheet (use high-heat-resistant parchment).
+Yes, but they won't be as good.
+You can add mounds of the kale mixture to a rimmed, parchment-lined baking sheet (use high-heat-resistant parchment).

-Gently flatten, spray them with olive oil, and bake in a 400F oven for 10 minutes per side, spraying them again after you flip them.
+Gently flatten, spray them generously with olive oil, and bake in a 400°F oven for 10 minutes per side, spraying them again after you flip them.

 These fritters make a great side dish to any main course you can think of.
-I often serve them with pork rind chicken tenders or boneless skinless chicken thighs.
+I often serve them with pork rind chicken tenders or baked boneless chicken thighs.

 They are also great with a couple of poached eggs, for a tasty and filling meatless dinner.

 You can keep the leftovers in the fridge, in a sealed container, for about 4 days.
-Reheat them in the microwave, covered, on 50% power.
+Reheat them in the microwave, covered, at 50% power.

-They are also delicious cold, straight out of the fridge!
-And that's actually my preferred way of enjoying them.
+They are also delicious cold, straight out of the fridge, which is actually my preferred way of enjoying them.

-• Sauteed kale served in a white bowl.
+• Sauteed kale is served in a white bowl.

-• A hand holding up a kale chip.
+• A hand is holding up a kale chip.

 Baked Kale Chips